alzohrah/Terjmat/README.md

 *Note: make sure to create all the requirement services this project before goes to next steps.

+### Creating Node-RED
-to creating and configuring Node-RED app, go to your IBM Cloud account click to Catalog then choice Starter Kits from the lift side then choice Node-RED Starter as shows in the following figure.
+To creating and configuring Node-RED app, go to your IBM Cloud account click to Catalog then choice Starter Kits from the lift side then choice Node-RED Starter as shows in the following figure.

 ![`Translator`](images/3.png)